 Once eligibility is determined, the Financial Aid team will send you an email regarding your eligibility for the Federal Pell Grant.
 Once all student and parent loans are credited to your student account, we will mail you an award letter.

 Financial Aid & Your Tuition Bill

 Penn College bills students one semester at a time.
-Tuition bills become available in mid-July for the Fall semester and mid-November for the Spring.
+Tuition bills become available around July 1 for the Fall semester and mid-November for the Spring.
 In addition to the amounts you have been charged for the upcoming semester, you will also see on your bill any aid that has been applied to your account.

 Penn College will only bill for direct costs to the institution.
 These include tuition, fees, on-campus housing, and meal plans.
 You may have other indirect costs that are not billed, including off-campus housing and food expenses, transportation, books, and supplies.
 All of your direct and indirect costs are factored into your total Cost of Attendance (COA).
 Your COA is the total amount you may be awarded in all types of financial aid.